When you arrive in the U.S., you should expect that you will need some time to adjust to your new life in the States.

 - Continuous and unwelcome flirting

-- Lewd remarks or suggestive sounds such as whistling, catcalls, or kissing sounds
+- Lewd remarks or suggestive sounds such as whistling, wolf calls, or kissing sounds

 - Implied or overt threats if sexual attention is not given